 Think about limiting the number of teams your child participates in and possibly changing sports in different seasons.
-This can help to develop other muscles and skills and not overuse the same muscle groups.
+Changing sports can help to develop other muscles and skills and not overuse the same muscle groups.

-Your child needs to know that it is okay to tell you when they hurt or to come out of a game if they are experiencing pain.
+Your child needs to know that it is okay to tell you when they hurt or to come out of a game if they experience pain.
 Pushing through pain can lead to more problems if not addressed early.

 Rest and Sleep

 A lack of sleep and muscle fatigue can cause your child to be more prone to getting an injury.
-Most overuse injuries could be prevented by adequate rest between activities and preferably an off season where the athlete can rest and work on further strength and conditioning outside the pressures of coaches and teammates.
+Most overuse injuries can be prevented by adequate rest between activities and preferably an offseason where the athlete can rest and work on strength and conditioning away from the pressure of coaches and teammates.

 Diet and Water

-A well-balanced diet can help obtain and maintain a proper weight for sports as well as general health, such as preventing hypertension and diabetes.
-Hydration during and after sports activities is vital in preventing heat-related sports illnesses, such as heat exhaustion and stroke.
+A well-balanced diet can help obtain and maintain a proper weight for sports and general health, such as preventing hypertension and diabetes.
+During and after sports activities, hydration is vital in avoiding heat-related sports illnesses, such as heat exhaustion and stroke.

 Emphasize Proper Technique and Guidelines